minilazarillo/minilazarillo.github.io/project.md

 ## Context and the Edition

-In the context of the course [Minimal Editions: From the Manuscript to the Web](https://github.com/susannalles/MinimalEditions/), taught in the [Department of Latin American and Iberian Cultures](http://laic.columbia.edu/) (Columbia University in the City of New York), we have decided to undertake a pedagogical experiment in which we introduce students to the basic and general principles of textual criticism and the essential technologies so that the students would be able to publish their own digital scholarly editions on their own.
+In the context of the course [Minimal Editions: From the Manuscript to the Web](https://github.com/susannalles/MinimalEditions/), taught in the [Department of Latin American and Iberian Cultures](http://laic.columbia.edu/) (Columbia University in the City of New York), we have decided to undertake a pedagogical experiment in which we introduce students to the basic and general principles of textual criticism and the essential technologies so that the students would be able to publish their own digital scholarly editions.

 We selected *Lazarillo de Tormes* not only for its short length, but also to allow us to introduce a number of questions and issues surrounding textual criticism and Spanish literary culture, making it especially suited for an introductory overview of the topic.

-At the beginning of the course, we placed the students within the textual tradition of *Lazarillo*: the four editions printed in 1554, following reprints, censure, and modern critical editions.
+At the beginning of the course, students explored the textual tradition of *Lazarillo*: the four editions printed in 1554, following reprints, censure, and modern critical editions.
 The students decided together that, given the brief time available (from January 20 to May 2, 2016), it would be better to focus on the supposedly-oldest version and offer an edition that preserves the principal textual characteristics, such as the absence of certain scenes and events that were later interpolated in the text.
 Given that, we have decided to work with the version published by the brothers Mateo y Francisco del Canto in Media del Campo in 1554.

 During the course of the project, the students have taken on different roles in the editorial process and  participated actively, always under the assistance of the professors.
 The group work was essential, and the students divided up the work each according to their interests.